 - When the water level is not optimal for the system's performance (only to the phone)

 Will the alarm go off because of my pool vacuum?

 CORAL was trained to detect people and ignore all other objects.
 CORAL was also trained to specifically detect pool vacuums and ignore them.
-As a matter of fact, CORAL marks pool vacuums in a special color (purple) to indicate it knows its a pool vacuum and can ignore it
+As a matter of fact, CORAL marks pool vacuums in a special color (purple) to indicate it knows it is a pool vacuum and ignores

 Does it generate false alarms?

 Each security system may occasionally generate some false alarms.
 There is simply no way around that.
 CORAL was developed to minimize false alarms while keeping very high detection rate.

 CORAL comes out of the box with a lot of "knowledge" thus you should not expect too many false alarms.
 However, each pool might have new features that CORAL has not "seen" before, and thus it might alert for them.